ekkis/js-prototypes/README.md

   ### lc

   A shorter name for `.toLowerCase()`

+  ### tc

+  Title case.
+Turns 'iN a liTTle bOOk' into 'In a Little Book'.

 ## Objects

-Object prototypes are problematic for packages that are badly written, and there are many of those, therefore be careful when using these extensions and be prepared to debug other people's code!
-Youve been warned
+Object prototypes are typically problematic for packages that are badly written (packages that do `for (var i in o)` without calling `.hasOwnProperty()`), and there are many of those, therefore this module creates the methods as non-enumerable, which will be perfectly safe

   ### keys